Sensorfactdev/backend-assignment-btcenergy/README.md

 ## Assumptions

 **- You can use a simple model of the BTC network: the network is composed of blocks (each block identified by a unique `hash` value or a block index).
-Each block contains a set of transactions, each transaction also has a unique `hash` by which it can be indetified.**
+Each block contains a set of transactions, each transaction also has a unique `hash` by which it can be identified.**
 - Every transaction takes up a variable amount of storage space inside the block, indicated by the `size` field (in bytes).
 - Assume that the energy cost per byte is 4,56 KwH.
 - You can use the public Blockchain API from blockchain.com to retrieve information